EdouardTack/initialatar/README.md

 # PHP avatar with initial's name

-This create an avatar with the first letter of the firstname and name, or with the first letter of one string.
+This create an avatar with the first letters of the names, or with the first letter of one string.

 ## Requirements

 * PHP >= 7
+* GD library
+* FreeType library

 ## Load it